Interview with a Customer.

 What would your team’s workflow or process be like without our product?

-We would have to use our email service provider to send SMS, MMS are not currently supported.
+We would have to use our email service provider to send SMS, MMS which is not currently supported.

 Do you think the investment in our product was worthwhile?
 Why?